• Free shipping

 The midrange is what we hear most in everyday life.
 Soft, porous absorbers work best here.

-• Use PES for midrange: PES is soft and very effective at absorbing sound, especially speech, dialogue, and music.
+• Use PES for the midrange: PES is soft and highly effective at absorbing sound, especially for speech, dialogue, and music.

-It removes reverberation and makes the sound image clearer and calmer.
+It eliminates reverberation and makes the sound image clearer and calmer.

-• Place PES on primary reflection surfaces: side walls at ear level, behind the listening position, and preferably on the ceiling if the room is "bouncy."
+• Place PES on primary reflection surfaces: side walls at ear level, behind the listening position, and preferably on the ceiling if the room is “echoey.”

 So if your room is 50 square meters, cover 10–15 square meters with absorbers to achieve a noticeable difference.

-Step 5: Dampen high frequencies (echo, clang, sharp sounds)
+Step 5: Dampen high frequencies (echo, ringing, sharp sounds)

 High frequencies are most easily dampened by removing hard reflections.

-• Absorbers on hard surfaces: PES also works here, but the focus is on removing the largest reflective surfaces.
+• Absorbers on hard surfaces: PES works here as well, but the focus is on removing the largest reflective surfaces.

-• Textiles as a complement: curtains, carpets, and furniture help to soften the soundscape.
+• Textiles as a complement: curtains, rugs, and furniture help soften the sound.

-Placement tips: high frequencies bounce like light in a mirror – dampen large, smooth surfaces first (our recommendation is: sound absorbers on the ceiling).
+Placement tips: high frequencies bounce like light off a mirror—dampen large, smooth surfaces first (our recommendation is: sound absorbers on the ceiling).

 Step 6: Block airborne sound with a barrier layer

-When sound needs to be stopped between rooms, through cabinets or structures, a heavy sound barrier is needed.
+When sound needs to be stopped between rooms, through cabinets, or through structures, a heavy sound barrier is required.

 • MLV is your barrier for airborne sound: it is used in walls, ceilings, cabinet sides, or around noisy spaces to block sound leakage.

-• Absorb behind the barrier: place Egg behind MLV to capture the sound that the barrier stops, with the pattern shape directed towards the sound source.
+• Absorb behind the barrier: place Egg behind the MLV to capture the sound that the barrier stops, with the pattern facing the sound source.

-For easier installation, it can be mounted in front of MLV.
+For easier installation, you can mount it in front of the MLV.

-If Egg does not fit, use Neo as a smooth, space-saving alternative (available in 4-7 mm sizes).
+If there isn’t room for Egg, use Neo as a smooth, space-saving alternative (available in 4–7 mm thicknesses).

 Step 7: Build a comprehensive solution with multiple layers